Fellowship

 Consult Services

-Fellows rotate through the UMMC and VA Inpatient consult services throughout their training, starting in the fall of their first year of fellowship.
+Fellows rotate through the UMMC inpatient consult services throughout their training, starting in the fall of their first year of fellowship.
+The consult services at UMMC consist of an inpatient general GI team and liver team.
 In the first 1-2 months of their first UMMC consultation month, the first-year fellow is paired with a third-year fellow who serves as a mentor in navigating the logistics of this service.
+As fellows advance in fellowship training, they may also rotate through a week-long inpatient consult service at Mississippi Baptist Medical Center under the direction of the attending at that site.

-At UMMC, there are inpatient General GI and Liver consult services and at the VA, there is a smaller inpatient GI/Hepatology consult service.
 During rotations on these services, fellows will personally evaluate consultations, develop diagnostic and management plans, round on these patients with the attending and team, document recommendations in consult and follow-up notes, and perform endoscopy on these patients as time allows.
-Under the direction of the attending physician at UMMC, fellows also lead a team of trainees including medical residents and occasionally medical students and are responsible for teaching the other learners on the team how to deliver patient-centered, efficient GI/Hepatology consult care within the UMMC system.
+Under the direction of the attending physician at UMMC, fellows also lead a team of trainees, including medical residents and occasionally medical students, and are responsible for teaching the other learners on the team how to deliver patient-centered, efficient GI/Hepatology consult care within the UMMC system.

 Outpatient Clinical Experience

-The outpatient experience is obtained during fellowship training at UMMC, Baptist Medical Center and the VA.
-All three years of the fellowship have weekly half day continuity clinics.
+The outpatient experience is obtained during fellowship training at UMMC and Mississippi Baptist Medical Center.
+All three years of the fellowship have weekly half-day continuity clinics.
 One 6-month block is dedicated to each of the following clinical areas: hepatology, general GI/inflammatory bowel disease, advanced pancreatic/biliary.
-The remaining three blocks can be used to tailor the experience to your professional goals.
+The remaining three blocks may be used to tailor the experience to professional goals.
 Additionally, there are outpatient clinical experiences in the clinic setting as part of other rotations.

 Procedural Experience

 Due to the volume and breadth of patients seen at UMMC, the procedural experience in our GI fellowship is superb and unparalleled.
 Fellows are encouraged to scope inpatients they see on the consult services and the continuity clinic.
-At the VA, they scope both inpatients and outpatients.
-Fellows also gain valuable endoscopy experience in the private practice setting during their dedicated Baptist Medical Center rotation.
+Fellows also gain valuable high-volume endoscopy experience in the private practice setting during their Mississippi Baptist Medical Center rotations, which is mostly an outpatient experience.

 Teaching

-Fellows are a very important part of all aspects of teaching at UMMC and the VA.
+Fellows are a very important part of all aspects of teaching at UMMC.
 In addition to bedside teaching of other trainees and the patient on bedside rounds, fellows also assist in formal teaching sessions with residents, medical students, and PA students.

 One major goal of our fellowship is that we train and inspire fellows to learn and teach others throughout their careers, whether those careers are academic, community, or a hybrid of the two.
 We recognize that lifelong learning and adaptation to new medical technologies and advancements are major foundations of providing excellent care to patients.
 Fellows are expected to learn how to interpret and analyze medical literature and apply this knowledge to their daily practices.